List of world records in chess: Highest percentage of draws in matches

-At the World Chess Championship 2018, all 12 classical games ended in draws (100%).
+At the World Chess Championship 2018 between Magnus Carlsen and Fabiano Caruana, all 12 classical games ended in draws (100%).
 Only in the tiebreaks, there were three decisive rapid games.

 Playing records

 Consecutive wins against masters

 Bobby Fischer won 20 consecutive games, all in competitions at late stages of the world championship cycle.
-(Some commentators give this as 19, not counting Fischer's game against Oscar Panno, who resigned after Fischer's first move as a protest.)
+(Some commentators give this as 19, discounting Fischer's game against Oscar Panno, who resigned after Fischer's first move as a protest.)
 Fischer won his last seven games at the 1970 Palma de Mallorca Interzonal (including the one-move game against Panno), then swept Mark Taimanov 6–0 in the quarterfinals followed by Bent Larsen by the same score in the semifinals.
 In the Candidates Match final, Fischer beat former World Champion Tigran Petrosian in the first game before Petrosian snapped the streak by winning the second match game.

 Wilhelm Steinitz won his last 16 games at Vienna 1873, including a two-game playoff against Joseph Henry Blackburne at the end.
 He played no serious chess until an 1876 match against Blackburne that Steinitz swept 7–0.
 After a long period of inactivity, Steinitz played at Vienna 1882, where he won his first two games before finally ending his winning streak with a draw.
 Steinitz's 25-game winning streak over nine years has never been equaled.

+Vera Menchik won 59 consecutive games at the Women's World Championships tournaments over nine years,See Women's World Chess Championship 1930, Women's World Chess Championship 1931, Women's World Chess Championship 1933, Women's World Chess Championship 1935, Women's World Chess Championship 1937 tournament and Women's World Chess Championship 1939.
+However she lost many games to the top male players during the streak, as well as a few games in matches against Sonja Graf.